jasonbrackman/arberator/README.md

 ## Fictus

-Fictus allows a user to create and output a fictitious file system for sharing in a text driven environment.
+Use `Fictus` to create and output a fictitious file system for sharing in a text driven format.

 ```Text
 🏡kitchen